SEO 3 min read

 The three floating cards are what you see after a specific video ends are what you call the End Screens.
 And, as you can see, they link to other videos recently uploaded on the page, or videos that are related to the one you just finished watching.

 Looking at this example puts into better perspective not just the use of End Screens, but also the importance of designing creative and engaging Thumbnails for your videos.

 So make it a good and consistent practice to think about how you package your videos from start to finish.

 Helpful video optimization tools

 Video optimization tools are necessary for your top-to-bottom efforts to rank your content.
 As we like to say; great content is optimized as early as ideation and planning.
-And if you’re lacking the tools to get those optimizations in other areas done, then here are some essential digital marketing tools you can start with.
+And if you’re lacking the tools to get things done, then here are a few of our recomended video optimization tools you can start with.

 For topic ideation

 - Ahrefs.
 We’d be lying if we said this isn’t one of our favorite tools, because we use it for everything, including video optimization.
 This versatile keyword research tool just has it all – from conducting site audits down to helping you uncover relevant keywords you can use.
 Plus, if you’re not sure how to use the tool or how SEO works, they also have helpful tutorials on the Ahrefs YouTube channel.